haidee09/DrivingApp-docs/doc/adminManual/tests.md

-## Tests services execution
+## Services execution tests

-To review the correct execution of the DrivingApp system, execute the following commands per service:
+To review the correct running of the DrivingApp system, execute the following commands per service:

 ### Orion ContextBroker

-To review the execution of the Orion ContextBroker use the following console command:
+To review the running of the Orion ContextBroker use the following console command:

 ```sh
 $ curl -X GET http://0.0.0.0:1026/version -H 'Accept: application/json'